William Nygaard

-William Nygaard (born 16 March 1943) is the retired head of the Norwegian publishing company Aschehoug.
-He was also chairman of the Norwegian Broadcasting Corporation.
-He has two children.
+William Nygaard (born 16 March 1943) is a Norwegian retired businessman and publisher, who was the CEO of publishing company Aschehoug and the chairman of the Norwegian Broadcasting Corporation.

 Business career

 From 1974 to 2010, he was the chief publisher of Aschehoug, Norway's second largest publishing house, which is owned by the Nygaard family.
 When he took this job he followed the footsteps of his father Mads Wiel Nygaard and grandfather William Martin Nygaard who was leading the company in earlier years, and the tradition continues since he left the job to his son, Mads Nygaard.
 William Nygaard was chairman of the Norwegian Publishers Association from 1987 to 1990.
 From 2010 to 2014, he was employed as a director of NRK (the state owned TV of Norway).

 Assassination attempt

 On 12 April 1989, Aschehoug and William Nygaard were responsible for publishing the Norwegian edition of Salman Rushdie's novel The Satanic Verses.
 This was two months after Ayatollah Khomeini issued the following fatwa against Salman Rushdie and his publishers: